Skip to main content

 API Usage

-The PDF OCR service uses an asynchronous workflow where you upload a PDF file and then check the processing status.
+The PDF OCR service uses an asynchronous workflow: upload a PDF, then poll for status (or subscribe to a webhook).

 Step 1: Upload PDF File